 After copyediting, the typesetter will convert the manuscript to an XML document, and authors will receive a PDF file based on the XML document for final proofreading.
 No substantial changes are allowed after copyediting.
 The copyediting step 2 is the final chance for the author to make any language or data changes.

-The screenshot below shows step 2 of the copyediting process, requesting various checks and approvals from the author.
+The screenshots below shows step 2 of the copyediting process, requesting various checks and approvals from the author.

-To complete step 2 the author needs to complete all 4 substeps 2a) - 2d) and then click the link next to "Mark Complete".
+To complete step 2 the author needs to complete all 4 substeps 2a) - 2e), including the quick copyediting survey.
+Once the survey is complete, an option to "Complete copyediting step 2 and notify copyeditor" will appear and can be selected.
 The copyeditor will not see the uploaded manuscript and will not be able to continue with copyediting until the author has marked this step as completed.

 The next step after copyediting is proofreading - see What should the author do when proofreading the final galleys?.
 Note however that the copyediting stage is the last opportunity for the author to make content-related changes.
 We reserve the right to charge authors for extra work if the author requests content-related changes during proofreading.